Trojan295/personal-page/content/posts/build-page-with-hugo.md

 echo 'theme = "papermoc"' >> config.toml
 ```

-After you init the project you'll endup with a few directories and files:
+After you initialize the project you'll end up with a few directories and files:
 - `config.toml` - Hugo configuration file.
 Here you defined the Hugo configuration, theme and theme parameters.
 You can find more information [here](https://gohugo.io/getting-started/configuration/)
 - `content` - your page content, posts, etc. If you want to create a new page on your site or write a new blog post, you'll do this here
 - `themes` - directory for themes